mcnabbian/100-days-of-code/log.md

 **Today's Progress:** Cleaned up the code.
 Seperated a couple of actions into their own separate functions.
 Added functionality so that after confirming a submit, saves input in text widget to a textfile.
 Plan to work through SQL exercises.

 **Thoughts:** More and more doors keep opening as I dig more into this project which is nice.
 This has been the most satisfying work I've done yet, at least when it comes to programming.
 Tomorrow I will see if I can efficiently add more questions and then efficiently save the responses.
 Later, I plan on using sqlite3 to create/use a database to save responses.

+---
+### Day 14: March 18, 2020

+**Today's Progress:** Added multiple questions to gui by reading from a txt file.
+Reformatted root to include canvas and frame widget to pack widgets together and to create/use a scrollbar.

+**Thoughts:** I feel good about the progress made today.
+For some reason though it's turning out to be more difficult to add a functional scrollbar that can be use to scroll the entire window while also keeping widgets grouped together properly.
+I'll need to become more familiarized with tkinter, specifically creating new windows, what a root is, frame, canvas, and their respective functionalities.
+It's not exactly pretty, but the program works; Got all the questions, scrollable window to see questions, submit button, and saves responses to a txt file with a nicely formatted date and time attached to each entry.